rsalaza4/Probability-Distributions-with-R/README.md

 # Probability Distributions with R

-This repository contains R codes for developing and analyzing probability distributions.
+This repository contains R codes for developing and analyzing probability distributions for discrete and continuous variables.

 ## Requirements